asthabhatiwara/Sliding-Puzzle-Solver/README.md

 And a backtrack function to print the valid moves/steps which are involved in solving the given state of sliding puzzle.

 ## Puzzle_solver
-This is the main function for solvig sliding puzzle.
+This is the main function for solvig sliding puzzle.<br/>
 It takes the input grid(N) as a Initial state and solves the game state using BFS, A* and IDA* search Algorithm.